Christy007/WebDeveloperBootcamp2021-Basics/README.md

     <li> **rem** Root EMS are relative to the **root** html element's font-size.
 Often easier to work with.</li>

   ### Opacity and Alpha channel (rgba)
+   *Sample file:* ***OpacityAndAlpha/oAa.css***
    * **Alpha channel** in rgb**a** and hex value #000000**ff** represents the color's transparency.
    * **opacity** css property is the degree to which content behind an element is hidden.
 Applies to the **whole element** including its content

+  ### Position
+   *Sample file:* ***Position\position.css***
+   * position property determines how the element should be positioned in the document.
+The **top**, **right**, **bottom**, and **left** properties determine the final location of positioned elements
+   * **static** Positioned according to the normal flow.
+The top, right, bottom, left, and z-index properties have no effect.
+   * **relative** this element is positioned according to the normal flow of the document, and then offset relative to itself based on the values of top, right, bottom, and left.
+   * **absolute** The element is removed from the normal document flow, and no space is created for the element in the page layout.
+It is positioned relative to its closest positioned ancestor, if any; otherwise, it is placed relative to the initial containing block.
+   * **fixed** Fixed positioning is similar to absolute positioning, with the **exception** that the element's containing block is the initial containing block.
+This can be used to create a "floating" element that stays in the same position regardless of scrolling.

   <hr>